fletchjp/Arduino-mLink/README.md

 Demonstration of the mLink character LCD display.
 It also shows the way to use TaskManagerIO to run a task once only.

 Notice that when using the mLink display there is no need to specify anything except the I2C address to get it running.

+## Other Arduino codes

+Here is a link to [MERG-Arduino-Software](https://github.com/fletchjp/MERG-Arduino-Software) which has other Arduino codes.